Jerome-h/FYP-Code/README.md

 Repository contains all code relating to the network managemnet, grouped by language.

-- Arduino: contains receiver controlling code and BLE server setup

-- MATLAB: contains test code used in designing the thingSpeak channel

-- node-RED: contains the node-RED flows employed on the basestation Raspberry Pi
+- Node-RED: contains the node-RED flows employed on the basestation and drone Raspberry Pis.
+Includes function codes seperatley

+- Receiver Controller: contains receiver controlling code and BLE server setup

 - thingSpeak: contains the MATLAB visualisation and analysis code employed on the thingSpeak channels.